SaintAttila/attila/doc/data placement.md

 `~\.automation\docs\<my_package>\`.
 Non-parameter install data will be placed in `~\.automation\data\<my_package>\`.

 Let's do a specific example.
-Assume we have two automations installed named `my_module` and `my_package`, where `my_package` has a sub-module named `name`.
+Assume we have two automations installed named `my_module` and `my_package`, where_clause `my_package` has a sub-module named `name`.
 We have associated documentation for these two automations named `module.docx` and `package.txt`, respectively.
 Each of them has been run twice, once on 3/2/2016 and once on 3/3/2016, generating log files each time.
 The `my_package` automation also keeps persistent state information between runs in a